 Powr RSS Feed

-With POWr RSS, you can automatically combine and display content from various RSS feeds.
+With POWr RSS, you can combine and display content from various content using RSS feeds.

-The POWr RSS plugin also lets you display images, videos, and article content, adjust the priority of different feeds, use custom fonts, borders, colors, and more.
-It also displays feeds correctly on any computer, phone, or tablet and supports text in every language.
+The POWr RSS plugin also lets you display videos, images, and article content, adjust feed size and spacing, use custom fonts, colors, backgrounds, and more.
+It is also mobile responsive and supports text in every language.

 For more details, go here: